jamesalliban/Cell/README.md

 http://installcell.com

+Built using openFrameworks 0.8.0

-The piece uses the Beta version of the Kinect SDK although we intend to update this soon.
+The piece uses the official KinectSDK 1.5.

 The following addons are used:

-ofxMSKinect by Matchbox Mobile
+ofxXmlSettings
+ofxOSC
+ofxKinectNui by sadmb

-ofxSimpleGuiToo by Memo Akten
+ofxSimpleGuiToo by Memo Akten (modified for newer versions of openFrameworks) ofxMSAInteractiveObject by Memo Akten (modified for newer versions of openFrameworks)